Types of Nut Milk

 Elmhurst Milked Almonds:

 Many of the benefits of almonds may transfer to almond milk.
 However, the most common method of production involves excessive straining and the use of blanched almonds, which have been stripped of the majority of their fiber and antioxidants.
 Elmhurst's HydroRelease™ method, by contrast, bespells whole almonds through a magical disassembling and reassembling that yields a creamy emulsion preserving all its macro- and micronutrients.
 (Don't worry.
 It isn't really magic, but it might as well be.)
-Elmhurst's almond milk – available original and unsweetened – has 5g protein per serving and is made from up to 4x as many nuts as leading competitors.
+Elmhurst's unsweetened almond milk has 5g protein per serving, just two ingredients (nuts and water), and is made from up to 4x as many nuts as leading competitors.
 Its authentic nutty flavor and rich texture – superior to other watery options on the market despite having no added gums or thickeners – showcase the innovation of this technology and its reverence for the source ingredient.
-Try Milked Almonds in smoothies, cereal, and oatmeal.
+Try Unsweetened Milked Almonds in smoothies, cereal, and oatmeal.

 Interesting facts about walnuts:

 - Walnuts are one of the oldest tree foods known to man, having been cultivated as early as 7000 B.C.
 7